Dan-Aguirre/multimedia-downloader/README.md

 Usage: ./youtube-downloader.sh [OPTION]...
 [URLS]...

 Options:
   -h                     print help
   -v                     save as mp4 file (default)
   -a                     save as m4a file (ignores -s, cannot embed subtitles into m4a) -m                     embed metadata into file (all available metadata: channel, description, title, date, chapters, and more...)
   -t                     embed thumbnail into file
   -s                     embed subtitles into file
   -c                     append content id to title
   -p                     enable playlist format (all playlists will be saved into a folder with playlist name and videos will be indexed in order)
-  -D     uses quality of life defaults (same as using -m, -t, -s, -c, and -p) -f     specify format as yt-dlp format
-  -P     specify download path (default: ./)
+  -D                     uses quality of life defaults (same as using -m, -t, -s, -c, and -p) -f FORMAT              specify format as yt-dlp format -P DIRECTORY           specify download path (default: ./) -o [TYPES:]TEMPLATE    specify output template in yt-dlp format (overrides "-c" and "-p", and does not currently support spaces)
-  -o     specify output template in yt-dlp format (overrides "-c" and "-p", and does not currently support spaces) -u     specify urls file
+  -u FILE                specify urls file
-  -U     specify file to save urls in after completion (appends)
+  -U FILE                specify file to save urls in after completion (appends)

 ```